Amhara people: Music

 Up until the mid 20th century, Amharic music consisted mainly of religious and secular folk songs and dances.

 Qañat Amhara secular folk music developed in the countryside through the use of traditionel instruments such as the :masenqo, a one-string bowed :lute; the :krar, a six-string :lyre; and the washint flute played by the local village musicians called the Azmaris, and the peasantry dancing the Eskista; the most well known Amharan folk dance.

 The :begena, a large ten-string lyre; is an important instrument solely devoted to the spiritual part of Amhara music.
 Other instruments includes the Meleket wind instrument, and the Kebero and Negarit drums.

 From the 1950s onward foreign influence i.e. foreign educated Ethiopians and the availability of larger quantities of new instruments led to new genre's of Amharic music and ushered in the 1960s and 1970s Golden Age of Ethiopian music.
 The popular Ethio-Jazz genre pioneered by Mulatu Astatke was created from the Tizita qañat of the Amhara combined with the use of Western instruments.
-Saxophone legend Getatchew Mekurya instrumentalized the Amhara war cry Shellela into an genre in the 1950s before joining the Ethio-Jazz scene later in his career.
+Saxophone legend Getatchew Mekurya instrumentalized the Amhara war cry Shellela into a genre in the 1950s before joining the Ethio-Jazz scene later in his career.
 Other Amharic artists from the Golden age such as Asnaketch Worku, Bahru Kegne, Kassa Tessema and Mary Armede were renowned for their mastery of traditionel instruments.

 The political turmoil during the Derg regime (1974-1991) led to censorship of music; night life came to a standstill through government imposed curfews and the curbing of musical performances.
 Notable Ethiopian musicians were jailed including those of Amhara descent such as Ayalew Mesfin and Telela Kebede.
 A revival of Qene; Amharic poetic songs which uses double entendre known as sam-enna warq (wax and gold) was used for subversive dialogue and resistance to state censorship.
 Thousands of Ethiopians including musicians migrated during this period to form communities in different countries.

 Amharic songs of resistance against the autocratic EPRDF regime led by the TPLF (1991-2018) continued; with prevailing themes being rampant corruption, economic favoritism, excessive emphasis on ethnic identity and its ability to undermine national unity.
 Amharic musicians; such as Getish Mamo, Nhatty Man, Teddy Afro and others turned to the old tradition of sam-enna warq and used layered expression to evade skirt stringent censorship and oppressive laws (such as the anti-terror law) while reminding the people of their similarities and the importance of maintaining solidarity.

 In June 2022 Teddy Afro bashed Abiy Ahmed and his regime in a critical new song (Na'et), following the Gimbi massacre.
 In his song he tries to vent the suppressed public anger and indignation, the swelling public resentment to the chaos in the country.